Before You Go

 As you are preparing for your time abroad, there are a number of things that you can be doing to support your health and safety while abroad.
 Make sure that you don’t put these items off to the last minute as it can take some time to ensure everything is in order.
 If you have any questions or need any assistance, the Study Abroad Office is available to help you.

 - Visit the UIC Travel Clinic or your physician: You are strongly encouraged to visit the UIC Travel Clinic or your normal physician to discuss your travel plans in relation to your overall health.
+To make an appointment for a free consultation with the UIC Travel Clinic, contact Irene Stasula, Associate Director, Occupational Health Service Institute at email@example.com and state that you are a UIC Study Abroad student.
 Depending upon the country to which you are traveling and any pre-existing conditions you disclose, you may be required to visit the clinic or your physician; if this is the case, information will be shared during the application process to your program.